 - Save and press F5 to run the program.

-- Follow and repeat the steps for the rest cells and get the results as shown in the below image.
+- Follow and repeat the steps for the other cells (changing the cell locations in the code).

 Read More: How to Use VBA StrComp in Excel (5 Common Examples)

-2. Use Plus (+) Operator to Join Cells in VBA Concatenate
+Method 2 – Use the Plus (+) Operator to Join Cells in VBA Concatenate

 Sub Concatenate2()